reuters-graphics/chart-module-CountryLockdownIndicatorStrips/README.md

     1: '#948072',
     2: '#f68e26',
     3: '#de2d26',
-  },
+    // if you specify fewer colours than in the legend, it will extrapolate the last colour },
   legendItems: { // should contain items from stripColor.
 Mention this prop if you wish to show a legend.
 Index and Step legends can be displayed independently.
     null: 'no data',